joker00777/Voting/README.md

 3)Metamask(It is like an E-wallet that can be added as in extension in modern browsers).

 **Installation**

+To get a local copy up and running follow these simple example steps.

 1)clone the app
 ```